jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-1-getting-started.md

 We'll cover the first three points in this post, with the remainder to come in a follow up post.

+# Pre-requisites & Assumptions

+These series of posts is aimed at between the newcomer, to intermediate programmer.
+There may be some concepts which I won't be covering to due brevity, and because there are several guides out there who have explained these concepts better than I could.

+Having said that, I assume you are comfortable with the following:
+- Navigating your way through a terminal
+- Happy with the basic set of `git` commands
+- Understand how website requests are made (though this isn't crucial)

 # Hugo Static Site Builder

 There are many website building platforms out there for your static sites.
 There is no one platform to rule them all, you should decide on which one works best for you.
 For myself, I wanted to explore further into the realm of Golang as a learning opportunity with the goal of creating my own Hugo template at some point.
 Additional, Hugo is completely open source, so you can [check out](https://github.com/gohugoio/hugo) how it works too!

-> While Hugo itself is free, there are fancier and more feature-rich themes available to purchase from designers which may have a cost attached to them.
+> While Hugo itself is free and comes with a bunch of [themes](https://themes.gohugo.io/) you can use for free, there are fancier and more feature-rich themes available to purchase from designers which may have a cost attached to them.

 I won't aim to reproduce a complete list of comparisons against other platforms, other people have already made the comparisons much better than I could!
 But nevertheless, some that I am aware of off the top of my head are [Jekyll](https://jekyllrb.com/), [Ghost](https://ghost.org/), and the infamous [WordPress](https://wordpress.com/).